NcUltimate/scurmp/README.md

     - If you are using **Chrome**, hold CMD+SHIFT then press J.
     - If you are using **Firefox**, hold CMD+SHIFT then press I.
     - If you are using another browser, kindly [download Google Chrome](https://www.google.com/chrome/thank-you.html?statcb=0&installdataindex=empty&defaultbrowser=0#).

-This script has been heavily biased toward electronic music playlists.
-Common record labels and special character substitutions have been added to account for most cases that will be encountered when transferring known electronic tracks on SoundCloud.